 Yet psychologists and sociologists say that a man who strong and claims his domain and doesn’t cry about it is harmful to himself and society.
 Yet if that was the truth all of the societies through history wouldn’t celebrate a strong domineering man.
 Alexander the Great, Spartans, Attila the Hun, George Washington, Running Bull, Geronimo, Quanah Parker all of these leaders were strong men.
 Without strong determined men, your life would be vastly different and quite possibly not for the better.

 So having a strong man is good for society.
 Hands down bar none end of discussion.
 Toxic Masculinity is not the problem.
 The people who are envious of men in power are the problem.
-Trying to turn boys into crying lifeless mounds of flesh will never work because they’re always going to be men who are confident and sure in who they are.
+Trying to turn boys into crying lifeless mounds of flesh will never work because there are always going to be men who are confident and sure in who they are.
 Because of that, there will be jealousy.
 It isn’t because of their sex that many boys are viewed as being broken.
 It is the way they are raised, and societal influences that are the problem.
 I will tackle that next week.

 I like being able to help people find their “why” and achieve the personal freedom they desire.
 Besides writing for Relaxed Male I also am a life coach.
 By helping men find the leader that is found in each and every one of us.
 I do this by encouraging men to get outdoors and find the balance they are missing.
 Realize that they need to be in contact with the outside as often as they can.
 It is not only good for them but for their families and relationships.